Heart palpitations are heartbeats that suddenly become more noticeable. Sometimes they can feel as though the heart has skipped a beat.

-- A mitral value prolapse, which causes blood to flow inefficiently through the heart.
+- Mitral valve prolapse: Which causes blood to flow inefficiently through the heart.

-- Heart failure, which happens when the heart is unable to pump blood effectively, and heart chambers can dilate.
+- Heart failure: This happens when the heart cannot pump blood effectively, and heart chambers can dilate.

-- Hypertrophic cardiomyopathy, which refers to an enlargement of the heart muscle and its walls.
+- Hypertrophic cardiomyopathy: Refers to an enlargement of the heart muscle and its walls.

-- Congenital heart disease, which refers to abnormalities that are present from birth.
+- Congenital heart disease: Refers to abnormalities that are present from birth.

 7. Other medical conditions